Regulation Research: From Searching to Regulatory Monitoring

 Traditional regulatory search is reactive: you search when you already suspect something has changed.

-Regulation Search is proactive: it ensures that when something relevant changes, you are automatically alerted.
+Regulation Research is proactive: it ensures that when something relevant changes, you are automatically alerted.

 -